LilyAsFlora/Ririi/README.md

 - All syllables have a nucleus
 - Maximum 1 coda
-- Only nasals and unvoiced plosives & affricates in codas
+- Only nasals and unvoiced consonants in codas (excluding /h/)
 - Maximum of 2 consonants in onset
 - Only liquids in secondary onset consonants
 - No consonantal clusters joining liquids and fricatives
-- The first consonant in a complex onset must be an obstruent
+- Complex onsets cannot cluster obstruents & sonorants together

 ### Stress